georgeabr/linux-howtos/encode-wav-to-mp3.md

 ffmpeg -f concat -safe 0  -i <( for f in *.wav; do echo "file '$(pwd)/$f'"; done ) output.wav
 for i in output.wav; do ffmpeg -threads 4 -i "$i" -b:a 256k -f mp3 "${i%.*}.mp3"; done
 ```
+3. Use a tool like `musicbrainz picard` to add folder art and title to the resulting mp3 files.